Streampunk/grandiose/README.md

 ## Installation

 Grandiose only supports Windows x64 platforms at this time.
-Future platforms may be added in the future.
+Other platforms may be added in the future.

 Install [Node.js](http://nodejs.org/) for your platform.
 This software has been developed against the long term stable (LTS) release.